 Marandi wood is a type of hardwood that is both long-lasting and water-resistant.
 It has a lovely aesthetic and remarkable efficiency.

-Benefits of Marandi Wood
+Advantages of Marandi Lumber

 • Indoor Furniture: Coffee table, kid’s chair, bedside table, drawers, shoe racks, and any indoor furniture piece that will not carry a heavy load